Doctorate in Mathematics Education

 - Mathematics: minimum 9 semester hours

-- At least 9 semester hours of graduate level mathematics courses are chosen in consultation with doctoral committee to extend the depth and breadth of prior mathematical proficiency.
+- At least 9 semester hours of graduate-level mathematics courses are chosen in consultation with the doctoral committee to extend the depth and breadth of prior mathematical proficiency.

 - Mathematics Education: minimum 12 semester hours